Designing Strategic Customer Journeys Across the Microsoft Power Platform Ecosystem

 2. Conduct Deep Research

-Used interviews, surveys, journey mapping, and system mapping to surface actionable insights
+Used interviews, surveys, journey mapping, and system mapping to surface actionable insights across the ecosystem.

 3. Identify and Prioritize Opportunities